 Mirkin v.
 XOOM Energy (E.D.N.Y.
 Aug.
-2019) is a defendant in a putative class action lawsuit pending in New York, alleging that XOOM Energy promised that consumers would pay the same or less than they would have paid if they stayed with their default utility or previous energy supplier.
+2019) - XOOM Energy is a defendant in a putative class action lawsuit pending in New York, alleging that XOOM Energy promised that consumers would pay the same or less than they would have paid if they stayed with their default utility or previous energy supplier.
 The Court denied XOOM's motion for summary judgment and granted class certification.
 The Second Circuit denied XOOM's request to appeal the class certification grants.
 XOOM plans to challenge Mirkin's expert testimony to further hamper Mirkin's ability to support its case.
 The parties held a court-ordered remediation on March 21, 2024 where the parties did not settle.
 The parties continue to prepare pre-trial materials for submission to the Court.
-A trial date is not yet set, nor expected before Fall 2024.
+A trial date has not been scheduled.
 The Company continues to deny the allegations and is vigorously defending this matter.
 This matter was known and accrued for at the time of the XOOM acquisition.

 Telephone Consumer Protection Act ("TCPA") Cases - In the cases set forth below, referred to as the TCPA Cases, such actions involve consumers alleging violations of the Telephone Consumer Protection Act of 1991, as amended, by receiving calls, texts or voicemails without consent in violation of the federal Telemarketing Sales Rule, and/or state counterpart legislation.
 The underlying claims of each case are similar.
 The Company denies the allegations asserted by plaintiffs and intends to vigorously defend these matters.
-These matters were known and accrued for at the time of the acquisition.
+These matters were known and accrued for at the time of the Direct Energy acquisition.

 There are two putative class actions pending against Direct Energy: (1) Holly Newman v.
 Direct Energy, LP (D. Md Sept 2021) - Direct Energy filed its Motion to Dismiss asserting the ruling in the Brittany Burk v.
 Direct Energy (S.D.
 Tex.
 Feb 2019) preempts the Plaintiff's ability to file suit based on the same facts.
 The Court denied Direct Energy's motion stating the Court does not have the benefit of all of the facts that were in front of the Burk court to issue a similar ruling.
-On October 19, 2022, Direct Energy filed a Motion to Transfer Venue asking the Court to transfer the case to the Southern District where the Burk case was filed.
-On April 12, 2023, the Court granted Direct Energy's Motion to Transfer Venue, moving to the case to the Southern District of Texas; and (2) Matthew Dickson v.
+On April 12, 2023, the Court granted Direct Energy's Motion to Transfer Venue, moving to the case to the Southern District of Texas.
+The parties are proceeding with written discovery; and (2) Matthew Dickson v.
 Direct Energy (N.D.
 Ohio Jan.
 2018) - The case was stayed pending the outcome of an appeal to the Sixth Circuit based on the unconstitutionality of the TCPA during the period from 2015-2020.
 The Sixth Circuit found the TCPA was in effect during that period and remanded the case back to the trial court.
-Direct Energy and dismissed the case.
+Direct Energy refiled its motions along with supplements.
+On March 25, 2022, the Court granted summary judgment in favor of Direct Energy and dismissed the case.
 Dickson appealed.
 The Sixth Circuit found that Dickson has standing and reversed the trial court's dismissal of the case.
 The matter is back at the trial court.
-The parties will conduct further fact discovery and expert discovery and will submit its motion for summary judgment by Summer 2024.
+The parties conducted fact and expert discovery and submitted its motion for summary judgment in August 2024.